Frequently Asked Questions

 HOW DO I GET ACCESS TO WINS FOR THE INVESTMENT COMPETITION?

-The Advisor is responsible for registering his/her team(s).
-The advisor will receive an email that contains the login information (usernames and password) for his or her student team(s).
+The Advisor is responsible for setting up his/her team(s).
+The advisor will register and receive an email that contains the instructions for setting up his or her student team(s).
 The advisor will distribute the login information to his or her team(s).
-Teams can access WInS but will not be able to trade until September 27, 2021.
+Teams can access WInS but will not be able to trade until September 26, 2022.

 HOW MUCH VIRTUAL CASH DO I GET ON WINS?